Listening Post

 Recognition

 Every minute, Listening Post briefly uses the mic to check for playing music.
-When it detects a song, the track is saved to its internal database.
+When it detects a song, the track is saved to its internal database, and shown under its menubar icon (next to the clock).

 Enrichment

-After recognition, the app queries external services for additional metadata, like ListenBrainz or Last.fm track links, and the release year.
+After recognition, the app queries external services like ListenBrainz, Spotify, or Last.fm for their track links.
 Each source is only queried when its corresponding channel is enabled.

 It Posts Your Listens (Eh?
 EH? 😅)

-Recognized tracks wait in a queue (default: 5 mins) before being sent anywhere.
-This gives you time to skip false positives or tell the app to forget particularly awful songs before they're recorded.
+Recognized tracks wait in a queue (default: 5 mins) before being sent anywhere (see below).
+This gives you time to skip false positives or tell the app to forget particularly awful songs.

 Screenshot of the Listening Post app window showing its channel configuration tab, with Last.fm selected.

-Channels are output destinations where Listening Post sends recognized tracks.
+Channels let you work with your recognized tracks.
 Each can be independently enabled or disabled.
+All are optional.

-As nice as Last.fm is, it shouldn't be your source of truth!
+Don't get me wrong: Last.fm is nice, but it shouldn't be my source of truth!
+Lock-in is real.
 Services jack up prices, decide you're not their target demo anymore, or shut down their APIs so you lose access to the raw data.
+And then what?

-Listening Post stores your data on your machine, where it belongs, and happily exports to local files as it goes along, in formats you can work with.
+Listening Post stores your data on your machine, where it belongs, and exports to local files, in formats you can work with.
 You share to scrobbling services rather than fully rely on them.

 Sounds Good?
 Allow Me To Keep In Touch.